 2. Sawtooth National Recreation Area

-The Sawtooth NRA is home to more than 700 miles of hiking trails, 40 peaks above 10,000 feet, and several high-elevation alpine lakes.
+The Sawtooth NRA has over 700 hiking trails, 40 peaks above 10,000 feet, and several high-elevation alpine lakes.
 This national recreation area also includes around 16 named mountains.

 Some of the top hikes and attractions of the Sawtooth NRA are Lookout Mountain, Silver Peak, Redfish Lake, Sawtooth Lake, and Alpine Peak.
 Other recreational pursuits include outdoor activities, such as observing nature, hiking, camping, boating, rafting, canoeing, fishing, rafting, bicycling, and photography.

-Additionally, the Sawtooth NRA is home to several hiking trails, ranging from 54 to 2,601 meters in elevation.
+Additionally, the Sawtooth NRA has several hiking trails ranging from 54 to 2,601 meters in elevation.
 Redfish Lake Loop, Redfish Lake to Petite Lake, Tin Cup Hiker, Redfish Lake to Alpine Lake, and Imogene and Cramer Lakes Loop are the names of a few.

-Moreover, the Sawtooth National Recreation Area is an incredible place for those looking for fun and scenic drives.
+Moreover, the Sawtooth National Recreation Area is incredible for those looking for fun and scenic drives.
 The Salmon, Sawtooth, and Ponderosa Pine are three national scenic byways.

 See Related: Best Places to Visit in the US